-In this last section, we will be having a closer look related risk management jobs and how much compensation you can get if you need to play the role.
+In this last section, we will be having a closer look at related risk management jobs and how much compensation you can get if you need to play the role.

 According to Indeed.com, here’s a list of compensation for other related risk management designation.
 Let’s have a look at it first –

-The above list is an average list and it can’t be treated as an exhaustive list.
-Still we will look at some of the aspects to deepen our understanding.
+The above list is an average list, and it can’t be treated as an exhaustive list.
+Still, we will look at some of the aspects to deepen our understanding.